pkdevboxy/features/jvm/test-execution/with-junit/README.md

 ## Summary

 As a build user, I should be able to create a project that consists of a standalone JUnit test suite.
-I should be able to execute that test suite using `gradle mySuiteTest`, and should be able to skip executing if all inputs are `UP-TO-DATE`.
+I should be able to execute that test suite using `gradle mySuiteSuite`, and should be able to skip executing if all inputs are `UP-TO-DATE`.

 To be clear, there is no component under test in this story.
 Just a test suite.

 ## Usage

-### Clean, build, run mySuiteTest and succeed
+### Clean, build, run mySuiteSuite and succeed

-    $ ../../../gradlew clean mySuiteTest
+    $ ../../../gradlew clean mySuiteSuite
     :jvm:test-execution:with-junit:clean
-    :jvm:test-execution:with-junit:compileMySuiteMySuiteMySuiteJava
-    :jvm:test-execution:with-junit:mySuiteTest
+    :jvm:test-execution:with-junit:compileMySuiteSuiteMySuiteJava
+    :jvm:test-execution:with-junit:mySuiteSuiteTest
+    :jvm:test-execution:with-junit:mySuiteSuite

     BUILD SUCCESSFUL

-### Build incrementally, run mySuiteTest and succeed
+### Build incrementally, run mySuiteSuite and succeed

-    $ ../../../gradlew mySuiteTest
+    $ ../../../gradlew mySuiteSuite
+    :jvm:test-execution:with-junit:compileMySuiteSuiteMySuiteJava UP-TO-DATE
-    :jvm:test-execution:with-junit:compileMySuiteMySuiteMySuiteJava UP-TO-DATE
+    :jvm:test-execution:with-junit:mySuiteSuiteTest UP-TO-DATE
-    :jvm:test-execution:with-junit:mySuiteTest UP-TO-DATE
+    :jvm:test-execution:with-junit:mySuiteSuite UP-TO-DATE

     BUILD SUCCESSFUL